solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 applications] to support this change and also configure the appropriate TLS validation settings.
-It is possible to allow insecure connections for legacy applications or enforce a minimum TLS version for connections but this should be used sparingly and highly network protected environments.
+It is possible to allow insecure connections for legacy applications or enforce a minimum TLS version for connections but this should be used sparingly and in highly network-protected environments.
 Consult the guides below, as Flexible Server's TLS enforcement status can be set through the `require_secure_transport` MySQL server parameter.